Monday Briefing: Does gender really matter in politics?

 At least 10 lawmakers, many known statewide, will not seek re-election to the Alaska Legislature in 2022.

 The deadline is Wednesday for candidates to file with the Alaska Division of Elections.
-But several incumbents already announced they will not run again.
+Several incumbents already announced they will not run again.

 Publicized departures of six Republicans and four Democrats leave nearly 17% of the seats wide open in the Alaska Legislature, the nation’s smallest bicameral Legislature.